Hannahathome/m5stack_demos/README.md

 Option 2: Snack thief
 Have someone around your house or office eating your snacks?
 Build this to keep them at bay.
 - Want a snack?
 Take some out and press the hidden button to let the system know it’s you.
-- If snacks are removed **without a button press** within 30 seconds, an alarm will sound and the screen will flash red—alerting you to the **snack thief**!
+- If snacks are removed **without a button press** within 30 seconds, an alarm will sound and the screen will flash red to snitch on the **snack thief**!